lwouis/alt-tab-macos/README.md

 * Holding `control` after pressing a cycle shortcut will show the UI
 * Releasing `control` or clicking on a window will focus it

+# Configuration

+* The app features UI to update preferences to customize look and behaviour.
+If you prefer a scriptable/portable approach, you can directly edit the file at `~/Library/Preferences/alt-tab-macos.json`

 # Features

 * Delay before showing the UI to avoid flashing (default 200ms)